cogs180/su24/_modules/week-01.md

 Jul 1 (M)
 : **LEC 1**{: .label .label-black} **[Course introduction and overview](https://harvard.zoom.us/rec/share/4Nf-WrT2LBceFhi5KWyQPyjbLuRNRqt_NaYfUuUXKS2dSQs5my3w-kQoxAG9P1Gz.mvNh1VX3AFr2ft5z)** 🎥
     : [Slides](https://canvas.ucsd.edu/files/12799593/download?download_frd=1)
-: If you did not attend the first two classes and still plan on taking the course, please [email me](mailto: lucylai@g.harvard.edu).
-The Canvas was not set up yet...which is also why I couldn't communicate with some of you (I received a roster about a week ago, but not after that).
 :  **Pre-course survey DUE**{: .label .label-red }
     : [Pre-course survey](https://forms.gle/zCcZeH4jAdXhBWb38)
 :  **HW 1 RELEASED**{: .label .label-green } Due Jul 5